badwolf2828/badwolf2828.github.io/README.md

 ### 3rd Person Cover System - Unreal Engine C++ [Continuing]

+Standing bits of cover with transitions to/from crouch added.

-Planning to implement standing cover and cover transitions, e.g. diving between different bits of cover (and possible extension of the same system for climbing?).
+Planning to add: cover transitions and vaulting (and possible extension of the same system for climbing?).
 Would also be nice to make it into a bit more of a game!
 Obvious choice has to be some stealth game...
 Currently using a construction worker character so just need to come up with some post-apocalyptic context!
 [Short Video](https://www.linkedin.com/feed/update/urn:li:activity:7282817796915298304/)
 [Devlog of work so far](https://youtu.be/_-vrriGN1yU)

-(Updated 12/01/2025)
+(Updated 05/02/2025)

 ## Projects and Experience